dguzenko/newdocs/docs/zooaksubs.md

 * Akeeba Subscription Level has NOT been synced: A subscription level must have a Length of at least 1 day.
 * Akeeba Subscription Level has NOT been synced: A subscription level must have an Image.

-All of them are complaining about missing or bad formated sync data.
-Be sure the appropiate field exist (step 1), is assigned in the ZOOaksubs Layout (step 2) and is populated in the Item.
+All of them are complaining about missing or bad formatted sync data.
+Be sure the appropriate field exist (step 1), is assigned in the ZOOaksubs Layout (step 2) and is populated in the Item.

 ### Step 4.
 Display Level and checkout button